 Master's Plan I or II Graduation Requirements

 - Students must follow the UNM Catalog in place at the time of their admission, plus any additional departmental requirements.

 - Students must meet the general degree requirements published in the UNM Catalog.

 - Students must submit a Program of Studies (POS) listing all the courses that apply to their degree.
 The POS form can be filed at any time after admission but must be filed no later than the term before the student intends to graduate.
 The specific deadlines* are as follows: March 1 for Summer graduation, July 1 for Fall graduation and October 1 for Spring graduation.

-- The student must notify the degree program of his/her intent to graduate the term prior to the term of graduation.
+- Students must notify the degree program of intent to graduate the term prior to the term of graduation.
 Students should confirm additional deadlines with their program.

 - Students are required to pass a master’s examination and/or thesis defense.
 The master’s examination may be taken only after the Program of Studies has received approval by the Graduate Dean and only if the student is in good academic standing.
 The Announcement of Examination form must be submitted to Graduate Studies a minimum of two weeks before the scheduled date of the examination.
-The student must be enrolled during the term the master’s examination is taken and complete at least one graduate credit.
+Students must be enrolled during the term the master’s examination is taken and complete at least one graduate credit.

 - Students must satisfy degree requirements (passed master’s exam and/or thesis submission) by the deadlines of July 15 for summer graduation, November 15 for Fall graduation, or April 15 for Spring graduation.

-- The student who chooses Plan I/Thesis option must complete a minimum of 6 hours of 599/thesis.
+- Students who chooses Plan I/Thesis option must complete a minimum of 6 hours of 599/thesis.
 Once students begin enrollment in 599 they must enroll in 599 every term (summer term is excluded, except if the student is graduating in the summer) until the manuscript is accepted by Graduate Studies.